-- (1) A person (the nominator) (including a partnership or unincorporated association) may apply to the Minister for approval of the nomination of a position in Australia. - (2) The application must: - (aa) if the application identifies a Subclass 187 (Regional Sponsored Migration Scheme) visa-be made before 16 November 2019 (subject to subclause (2A)); and - (a) be made in accordance with approved form 1395 (Internet); and - (b) identify the position; and - (c) identify a person (the identified person) in relation to the position; and - (d) identify an occupation in relation to the position; and
+- (1) A person (the nominator) (including a partnership or unincorporated association) may apply to the Minister for approval of the nomination of a position in Australia. - (2) The application must: - (aa) if the application identifies a Subclass 187 (Regional Sponsored Migration Scheme) visa-be made before 16 November 2019 (subject to subclause (2A)); and - (a) subject to subregulation (2AA), be made using the form specified by the Minister in a legislative instrument made for the purposes of this paragraph; and - (b) identify the position; and - (c) identify a person (the identified person) in relation to the position; and

-- (e) identify the subclass and stream to which the nomination relates, which must be one of the following: - (i) a Subclass 186 (Employer Nomination Scheme) visa in the Temporary Residence Transition stream; - (ii) a Subclass 187 (Regional Sponsored Migration Scheme) visa in the Temporary Residence Transition stream; - (iii) a Subclass 186 (Employer Nomination Scheme) visa in the Direct Entry stream; - (iv) Subclass 187 (Regional Sponsored Migration Scheme) visa in the Direct Entry stream; - (v) a Subclass 186 (Employer Nomination Scheme) visa in the Labour Agreement stream; and - (f) be accompanied by the fee mentioned in regulation 5.37; and - (fa) be accompanied by any nomination training contribution charge the nominator is liable to pay in relation to the nomination; and - (fb) identify the annual turnover (within the meaning of the Migration (Skilling Australians Fund) Charges Regulations 2018) for the nomination; and - (g) include a written certification by the nominator stating whether or not the nominator has engaged in conduct, in relation to the nomination, that constitutes a contravention of subsection 245AR(1) of the Act. - (2A) Paragraph (2)(aa) does not apply if: - (a) the application identifies a Subclass 187 (Regional Sponsored Migration Scheme) visa in the Temporary Residence Transition stream; and - (b) the identified person is a transitional 457 worker or transitional 482 worker at the time the application is made.
+- (d) identify an occupation in relation to the position; and - (e) identify the subclass and stream to which the nomination relates, which must be one of the following: - (i) a Subclass 186 (Employer Nomination Scheme) visa in the Temporary Residence Transition stream; - (ii) a Subclass 187 (Regional Sponsored Migration Scheme) visa in the Temporary Residence Transition stream; - (iii) a Subclass 186 (Employer Nomination Scheme) visa in the Direct Entry stream; - (iv) Subclass 187 (Regional Sponsored Migration Scheme) visa in the Direct Entry stream; - (v) a Subclass 186 (Employer Nomination Scheme) visa in the Labour Agreement stream; and - (f) be accompanied by the fee mentioned in regulation 5.37; and - (fa) be accompanied by any nomination training contribution charge the nominator is liable to pay in relation to the nomination; and - (fb) identify the annual turnover (within the meaning of the Migration (Skilling Australians Fund) Charges Regulations 2018) for the nomination; and - (g) include a written certification by the nominator stating whether or not the nominator has engaged in conduct, in relation to the nomination, that constitutes a contravention of subsection 245AR(1) of the Act. - (2A) Paragraph (2)(aa) does not apply if: - (a) the application identifies a Subclass 187 (Regional Sponsored Migration Scheme) visa in the Temporary Residence Transition stream; and - (b) the identified person is a transitional 457 worker or transitional 482 worker at the time the application is made. - (2AA) For the purposes of paragraph (2)(a): - (a) if the Minister specifies, in a legislative instrument made for the purposes of this subregulation, a different way of making an application in circumstances specified in the instrument, the application may be made in that way; and - (b) if the Minister specifies in the instrument a form for the different way of making the application, the application must be made using that form.